Annual Enrollment provides an opportunity to review and change your benefits for the following calendar year.

 Employee Assistance Program

-On-campus flu shot clinics are available for faculty, staff and dependents (children 7 years and older accompanied by parent/guardian) enrolled in a university medical insurance plan.
-Shots are available by appointment only; book a flu shot appointment now or visit the Flu shots and health screenings webpage for additional information.
+On-campus flu vaccine clinics are available for faculty, staff and dependents (children 7 years and older accompanied by parent/guardian) enrolled in a university medical insurance plan.
+Appointments are required and can be made through the scheduling portal.
+Visit the Flu vaccine and health screenings webpage for additional information.

 Annual Enrollment for Retirees